pocomane/retro-console-games/README.md

 by itsown (e.g. no Sega CD).

 Next, the term 'Retro' is very subjective.
-Of course it deals with the release date, but to select the right one, some analysis must be done about what seems 'Retro' to us.
-We mainly perceive something to be 'Retro' if it has few
-resources: a videogame is not 'Retro' if it has a CD-quality audio theme or detailed textures.
-So I chose  release date of the first playstation as the deadline, since from that point on, the games start to be ~10 times bigger than before.
+Of course it deals with the release date, but it should somehow mark a change in the market.
+The most evident shift I cant think to is embodied by the first 32 bits consoles (e.g. playstation): with them the standard changed from 2D to 3D and form simple syntesized sounds to CD quality ones.
+So I chose the release date of the FM Towns Marty as the deadline.
 Similar reasoning is for the handheld systems, but due to tecnical limitation, the market changes later: here the release date of the Nintendo DS is taken.
 So:

-6) An home system must be released before the 1994 (e.g no Sega Saturn)
+6) An home system must be released before the 1993 (e.g no Sega Saturn)
 7) An handheld system must be released before the 2004 (e.g no Nintendo DS)

 Last but not the least, the constraints on the single games are:

 - The game must be officially relesed before the system discontinuation
-- The game size must be less than 32 Mb (for the same 'Retro' reason discussed before)
 - When multiple version are released, the USA title will be used.

-Note: I included also titles that were released in Japanese only, since today it is quite simple to find patches, or english versions in subsequent collections.
-The japanese title is used in this case with a reference to the USA title. (e.g. Torneko no Daibōken / Mystery dungeon)
+I included also titles that were released in Japanese only, since today it is quite simple to find patches, or english versions in subsequent collections.
+The japanese title is used in this case with a reference to the USA title.
+(e.g. Torneko no Daibōken / Mystery dungeon)

 Moreover, this is a 'Curated' list, meaning that I will select games based personal opinions.
 General criteria are: